WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 ## Conclusion

 Today, I showed how to dockerize the microservices to create immutable Docker images which I can easily share using Dockerhub and run everywhere the same way.
-Currently, only the HTTP port of the application works because we haven&#8217;t provided an SSL certificate to process HTTPS requests. <a href="/asp-net-core-with-https-in-docker" target="_blank" rel="noopener noreferrer">In my next post</a>, I will create a development certificate and start the image with it.
+Currently, only the HTTP port of the application works because we havent provided an SSL certificate to process HTTPS requests. <a href="/asp-net-core-with-https-in-docker" target="_blank" rel="noopener noreferrer">In my next post</a>, I will create a development certificate and start the image with it.

 Note: On October 11, I removed the Solution folder and moved the projects to the root level.
 I also edited this post to reflect the changes.
 Over the last months I made the experience that this makes it quite simpler to work with Dockerfiles and have automated builds and deployments.